 Why it’s awesome: This Brisbane must-see is one of the most popular tourist attractions in town, and it’s not hard to see why.
 The scenic lookout at Mount Coot – Tha offers views of not only the CBD skyline but all the way to Moreton Bay!
 It’s a great spot to get your legs working too, as the mountain offers a number of hiking and biking trails.
 You can really make a day of enjoying one of the coolest places in Brisbane!

 What to do there: The first stop has to be the awesome Mount Coot – Tha lookout.
-Spend some time up there snapping pictures or just enjoying the view!
+Spend some time up there snapping pictures or just enjoying the view – bonus points if you can spot the hostel you are staying in!
 But how are you going to get up there?
 Well, there are over 70km of trails on the mountain, so if you’re a keen hiker, you’re sorted.
 You can take bikes up too, but they’re probably a lot more fun on the way down!
-If you’re feeling peckish (and no-one would blame you after getting to the peak), enjoy some food or drink at the Summit Restaurant or Kuta Café!
+If you’re feeling peckish (and no one would blame you after getting to the peak), enjoy some food or drink at the Summit Restaurant or Kuta Café!

 Why it’s awesome: Unfortunately, if you’re visiting during the week you won’t be able to enjoy the fantastic Eat Street Markets.
 However, if you’re visiting Brisbane on a weekend then head down to sample cooking from around the world and fantastic views of the Brisbane River!
 These shipping containers are brimming with world food from wood-fired pizzas, to Thai street food, to Japanese dumplings!
 And of course, what could be better than enjoying delicious food with your mates or your significant other to the backdrop of some cracking live music?!